-Projects completed in 2005:
+Projects completed in 2007:

-- Taxiway A, south of Runway 10 End was constructed.
-The final segment of Taxiway A will be designed and constructed in 2006 creating a full parallel taxiway to the main Runway 4-22. - Construction completion of the new passenger security checkpoint. - Design of terminal improvements was advanced, including Concourse A, roof replacement, terrazzo flooring, and escalator and elevator replacement.
-Construction of terminal improvement phases will initiate in 2006. - Design and initiate construction of the baggage handling area heating and ventilation system.
-These improvements will enable the relocation of the baggage screening system to the baggage makeup area. - Procurement of baggage handling conveyors from the airlines to provide access for modification of the existing baggage makeup area. - Design of new baggage screening system to relocate the current Transportation Security Administration baggage screening operation from the ticket lobby to the baggage makeup area. - Design and construction of improvements to the Airport Communications room to allow for planned security system improvements. - Design of security system improvements for implementation in 2006.
+- Design of terminal improvements was advanced, including Concourse A, roof replacement, terrazzo flooring, and escalator and elevator replacement.
+Construction of terminal improvement phases initiated in 2006. - Design and initiate construction of the baggage handling area heating and ventilation system.
+These improvements will enable the relocation of the baggage screening system to the baggage makeup area. - Design of new baggage screening system progressed for relocating the current Transportation Security Administration baggage screening operation from the ticket lobby to the baggage makeup area. - Design of security system improvements for implementation in 2007. - Procurement of jet bridges from airlines to provide flexibility when required in relocating airline gate locations and ensure that bridges are maintained properly to effectively load passengers onto aircraft. - Design and initiated construction of wetlands at Black Creek Park to mitigate for wetland loss due to aviation construction projects. - Initiated environmental compliance program and began tenant inspections and consulting services to comply with current regulations.

-- Procurement of jet bridges from airlines to provide flexibility when required in relocating airline gate locations and ensure that bridges are maintained properly to effectively load passengers onto aircraft. - Design and demolition of the former Qualicoat building to prepare the parcel for future aviation usage. - Design and initiated construction of wetlands at Black Creek Park to mitigate for wetland loss due to aviation construction projects. - Initiated environmental compliance program and began tenant inspections and consulting services to comply with current regulations. - Design and initiated construction of the Runway 10/28 safety area improvements at the Route 390 end of the runway. - The Master Plan Update program continued and will be complete in 2006.
+- Design and initiated construction of the Runway 10/28 safety area improvements at the Route 390 end of the runway. - The Master Plan Update program continued and will be complete in 2007. - Design of North Ramp Improvements Phase II and construction of North Ramp Improvements Phase I for 2007. - Design and Construction of Perimeter Security Fence and Roadway at Paul Road end of property.